About Our Gap Year Opportunities

 Developing more personally and socially aware future leaders, Youth International also hopes to take small steps toward bridging the gap between people of different nations and making the world a better, more peaceful place.

 The program is a tremendous amount of fun!
-It is, however, extremely intense and demanding and is not for everyone.
-Team members continually face a variety of extreme challenges.
+It is, however, extremely intense and it is not for everyone.
+Team members continually face a variety of mental and physical challenges.
 They are asked to dig deep into themselves.
 In return they are greatly rewarded for their efforts.

-Because of the intense nature of this program, it is important that we try to give prospective participants a very clear understanding of what the Youth International experience is like.
-To help do this, we will outline here some of the most important aspects of the gap year travel program:
+Because of the intense nature of this program, it is important that we try to give prospective participants a clear understanding of what to expect from the Youth International experience.
+We outline here some of the most important aspects of the program:

 Reaching Beyond Your Comfort Zone

-Youth International members must not only be prepared to endure, but also be open to embracing the uncertainty of stepping outside of their physical, psychological, and emotional comfort zone.
+Youth International members must be prepared to endure the hardships of traveling in the developing world, and also embrace the uncertainty of stepping outside of their physical, psychological, and emotional comfort zone.

-They will constantly be faced with different people and new situations, forcing them to re-evaluate what is right, wrong, or normal, and who they are in relation to these norms.
+They will be faced with different customs and new situations, forcing them to re-evaluate what is right, wrong, or normal, and who they are in relation to these norms.

-Standards of physical comfort will be much lower than what most participants are normally accustomed to.
-Tremendous personal flexibility and an attitude allowing one to “roll with the punches” is necessary for success.
+Standards of physical comfort will be much lower than what most participants are accustomed to.
+Tremendous personal flexibility and an attitude of “rolling with the punches” is necessary for success!

 Living and Traveling

-Most of the time, team members travel, live, and eat in a manner similar to that of the majority of people in the countries which they are visiting.
+Our goal is to immerse ourselves in the local cultures.
+In that spirit, team members travel, live, and eat in a manner similar to that of the majority of people in the countries which they are visiting.